ruebeckscube/localmusic/docs/mod-guide.md

 ## Initial Setup

-By this point in the setup, you should have a username and password to log into the site.
+By this point in the setup, you should have a username (email) and password to log into the site.
 Do so, and click the menu in the upper right and navigate to the Admin Site.
 Click **Custom Texts**, then use the **Add custom text +** button in the upper right repeatedly to create the following records: